A topic from the subject of Organic Chemistry in Chemistry.

 1. Benzene with Bromine Water:

 1. In a test tube, add a few drops of benzene and a few drops of bromine water.
+(An optional addition is a small amount of iron(III) bromide as a catalyst to observe a reaction.)

-2. Shake the test tube vigorously.
+2. Shake the test tube gently.

 2. Benzene with Potassium Permanganate:

-1. In a test tube, add a few drops of benzene and a few drops of potassium permanganate solution.
+1. In a separate test tube, add a few drops of benzene and a few drops of potassium permanganate solution.

-3. Observe the color change.
+3. Observe the color change (or lack thereof).

 Observations: